 At this point, you can begin experimenting with different materials, creating complex compositions, working at different scales and guideline ratios, and even begin evolving the alphabet into your own signature style!

 Further learning of Fraktur calligraphy

 Hopefully this article was comprehensive enough to give you a robust background in what Fraktur calligraphy is in relation to other styles of Blackletter as well as how to distinguish it and recreate it for yourself.

-Obviously, it’s impossible to provide enough information within a single post for one to master a style of a calligraphy.
+It’s impossible to provide enough information within a single post for one to master a style of calligraphy.